samsuri100/Find_Your_Representative_by_Tier/README.md

 The program parses the Google Civic Information 'representativeInfoByAddress' API and returns an array of dictionaries, that each contain the title, name, and personal information of every representative for a particular address, that the user inputs.
 Additionally, the program dynamically sorts each government official into 4 tiers: Federal, Congressional, State, and County, so that each official is classified correctly, regardless if different regions have different positions or different amount of representatives.
 This program was developed for Battleground Texas, a non-profit in Austin, Texas.
 This repository contains two different versions of the program, one written in Python, and one written in Swift.
 This allows the program to have a greater impact on society.

 ## Technical Overview
 The JSON, when first called from Google, is in a scattered format.
-For example, looking at just one offical: <br />
+For example, looking at just one official: <br />
 Located near the top of the returned JSON: <br />
 ```
 {